 That said, depending on which stage your prospects are, some videos will work better than others.
 In this sense, Instructional Videos are perfect for the Awareness Stage.

-Remember that, at this initial stage, prospects just realized they have a problem.
+Remember that, at this initial stage, prospects just realize they have a problem.
 So, your job is to provide relevant information that can help them have a better understanding of it.
 All while positioning your brand as a reliable expert on the subject in your potential buyer’s mind.

 With these videos, you get to cover any topic with a fresh approach.
 Giving you a great opportunity to develop entertaining, helpful, and shareable pieces that your prospects will instantly engage with!